bmo-node/bmo/README.md

 - Modules - Packages or files that are put into Dependencies and run through bmo's dependency injection
 - Manifest - The output of bmos dependency injector. its an object with a configuration value and all the instantiated modules.

-# Next Steps
+## Next Steps
 Checkout the [docs](https://libertymutual.github.io/bmo/#/), stop worrying about boiler plate and focus on code that matters!

-# Contributing
+## Contributing

 We are always accepting PRs, feature requests and bug reports.
-If you want to contribute open an issue on our [github](https://github.com/libertymutual/bmo) explaining the feature and we can start the conversation on how best to address the request.
+If you want to contribute open an issue on our [github](https://github.com/libertymutual/bmo) explaining the feature or bug and we can start the conversation on how best to address it.
 Any code contributions should have accompanying tests and follow the core principles of extendability, modularity, and developer empowerment.
+For more detailed information on how to contribute check [here](/contributing/)